tnicolaysen-aqua/tethys/docs/tutorials/thredds/visualize_leaflet.rst

 1. Download this :download:`animated map loading image <./resources/map-loader.gif>` or find one that you like and save it to the :file:`public/images` directory.

-2. Create a new stylesheet called :file:`public/css/loader.css` with styles for the loader elements:
+2. Create a new stylesheet called :file:`public/css/loader.css` and add the following styles for the loader elements:

 .. code-block:: css